 How does a person with motivation stand?
 Close and narrow, or open and upright?

-How do they sit?
-How’s their posture?
-Is their back bent forward, or are they sitting upright?=
+Is their back bent forward, or are they sitting upright?

-Hey—what if I told you that you could instantly motivate yourself by mimicking the images of a motivated person that you just pictured in your mind’s eye?
+What if I told you that you could instantly motivate yourself by mimicking the body language of a motivated person that you just pictured in your mind’s eye?

 Motion leads to motivation.
 If you want to get motivated, learn to control your physiological state.
 Here’s how: